vercel/terraform-provider-vercel/docs/resources/project_environment_variable.md

 ### Optional

-- `team_id` (String) The ID of the Vercel team.
-Required when configuring a team resource if a default [team](/providers/vercel/vercel/latest/docs#team) has not been set in the provider.
 - `git_branch` (String) The git branch of the Environment Variable.
+- `team_id` (String) The ID of the Vercel team.Required when configuring a team resource if a default team has not been set in the provider.

 ### Read-Only